dmbrownlee/demo/networkplus/labfiles/lab15-1/README.md

 #Setting Up a Virtual Machine from ISO image

 In this lab, we will be going through the steps and procedures of setting up a virtual machine inside of VirtualBox.
 After this lab you should be able to successfully setup a range of Virtual Machines to experiment with if you get curious.

--- 15-2 goes into a bit more details regarding the configurations of possible inputs and outputs as well as networking these virtual machines together--
+15-2 and 15-3 goes into a bit more details regarding the configurations of possible inputs and outputs as well as networking these virtual machines together--

 ## Host Setup
 In the initial setup of the lab folders and environments, a hypervisor was installed called VirtualBox.
 This hypervisor is where you will configure and run your Virtual machines.
 If you have confirmed that Virtual Box is present on the machine, we can move forward with setting up a Virtual Machine locally.
 If virtual box is not present, please revisit https://github.com/dmbrownlee/setup